 Delirium Dive is high on the list of off-piste destinations in the world.

-It has gorgeous views, restaurant, bar and spa facilities but lacks the night life if you choose to stay on mountain.
+It has gorgeous views, a restaurant, bar and spa facilities but lacks the nightlife if you choose to stay on mountain.

 Location: 20 minutes from Jasper, Jasper National Park

 Average annual snowfall: 4m (160in)

 Runs: 86 runs over 678ha (1,675 acres), 7 lifts

 A skiing destination in the Canadian Rockies, Marmot Basin offers a Rocky Mountain National Park and a UNESCO World Heritage Site skiing and snowboarding experience.

 The surroundings are breathtakingly beautiful, with the ruggedly mountainous landscape of Jasper National Park in the Canadian Rocky Mountains.

 Another great reason to choose Marmot Basin is it’s one of the least crowded ski areas and has a long season (November to May) with plenty of cold, dry Alberta powder.